MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/send-local-toast-desktop-cpp-wrl.md

 ## Known issues

 **FIXED: App doesn't become focused after clicking toast**: In builds 15063 and earlier, foreground rights weren't being transferred to your application when we activated the COM server.
 Therefore, your app would simply flash when you tried to move it to the foreground.
 There was no workaround for this issue.
-We fixed this in builds 16299 and higher.
+We fixed this in builds 16299 or later.

 ## Resources